brainwipe/brainwipe.github.io/content/blog/2022-11-24-build-aspnet-codebuild/index.md

 - For the `project name`, use `build-myapp` because it will be easier to differentiate it
 - Select Managed Image (see below)
-- Create a new Service Role
+- Create a new Service Role (see below for permissions)
 - Use a buildspec file - the individual build commands
 - Put in the path to your buildspec file, if the repo has multiple containers in it then you will need one buildspec for each container
 - Click continue to CodePipeline to go back